thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 You can uninstall your app by going to **Settings > Applications > Manage Installed Applications**.
 Select your app, and then select **Uninstall**.

-To update details about your app that don't include updating your APK file:
+### Update details about your app that don't include updating your APK file

+If you only want to update your app description or some other detail, but leave the APK as is, do the following:

 1. Sign in to the [Amazon Developer Console](https://developer.amazon.com/login.html).
 2. On the **Dashboard** tab, scroll down to the **Dashboard** section and click your app.
 2. Make the updates you want on the various tabs.
 (Click Save before switching tabs.)
 3. Click **Submit**.

-To update your binary/APK file:
+### Update your APK file

+If you want to submit a new version of your APK file, do the following:

 1. After making the changes to your code in Android Studio, expand your **Gradle Scripts** folder, open **build.gradle (Module: app)**, and update the [android:versionCode](https://developer.android.com/guide/topics/manifest/manifest-element.html#vcode)(required) and `versionName` (optional).
 (If you upload a binary with the same [android:versionName](https://developer.android.com/guide/topics/manifest/manifest-element.html#vname) as a previous binary, the Appstore will reject it.)